tarekziade/share/flow.rst

 ================

-The Key Service is a Firefox Account Content **Provider** like the `Profile Server <https://github.com/mozilla/fxa-profile-server/blob/master/docs/API.md>`_.
+The Key Server is a Firefox Account Content **Provider** like the `Profile Server <https://github.com/mozilla/fxa-profile-server/blob/master/docs/API.md>`_.

-The Key Service can be used by third party applications to store and retrieve public encryption keys on behalf of their FxA-connected users.
+The Key Server can be used by third party applications to store and retrieve public encryption keys on behalf of their FxA-connected users.